erikdubois/Mint-Y-Colora-Theme/README.md

 Copy/paste the 3 scripts inside the directory of

-    Mint-theme
+    mint-y-theme

 Let us run the scripts.

 **1. Change the colour**

 Use the script to change the colour.
-Find yourself a nice colour on gpick or online.
+Find yourself a nice colour with gpick or online.
 It should be a hexadecimal notation.
 Read the script for more info.

 	1-change-color.sh

 **2. Delete old assets or png's**

 Old png's will have to be deleted.
-They are still the original blue ones.
+They are still the original green ones.
 Read the script for more info.

 	2-delete-assets.sh